-These atoms can be excited and caused to radiate by sponateous emission
+These atoms can be excited and caused to radiate by spontaneous emission

-by projecting a 10-14 Watt pulsed laser tuned to the Na D atomic
+by projecting a laser tuned to the Na D atomic

 transition (589 nm) in the direction of the science target.

-The magnitude of this artificial guide star corresponds to 9.5<V<11.0
+The magnitude of this artificial guide star corresponds to 9<R<11

 There are four fundamental differences between the operation of the

-Keck AO system using the LGS with respect to that using an
+Keck AO system using the laser guide star (LGS) with respect to that using an

-2. The laser guide star is not located at infinity, but at a finite and
+2. The LGS is not located at infinity, but at a finite and

 slowly varying altitude.